Marico Limited Max Pain Analysis

 What is Max Pain?

 Max Pain theory states the underlying gravitates toward the strike where option writers face minimum collective loss at expiry.
-For MARICO, that strike is ₹755.
-Spot at ₹755.95 is near max pain — the expiry magnetic pull is active.
+For MARICO, that strike is ₹825.
+Spot at ₹810.1 is 1.8% below max pain — possible upward gravitational pull into expiry.

 Frequently Asked Questions